TheNumbat/Game/README.md

 # Game

 Game Development Project, currently unnamed.

+Clone the repository to %userprofile%/GitHub and run Shell.lnk.
+You can then run the "bin" commands from that shell.

 # Libraries